List of Resident Evil characters

-Protagonists
+Resident Evil is a horror game media franchise created by Capcom.
+The series' success has led to a live-action film series, animated films, television series, comic books, novels, audiobooks, and merchandise.
+The franchise features an extensive cast of characters in its horror-based narratives.

+Main characters

 Chris Redfield

 Chris is first introduced in Resident Evil as a pointman for the Raccoon City Police Department's S.T.A.R.S.
 Alpha Team.
-In the fight against B.O.W Chris becomes a co-founder of the B.S.A.A, a counter terrorism organization dedicated to fighting the threat of Bio-Organic Weapons (B.O.W) unleashed by criminal or terrorist elements on a global scale.
+In the fight against Bio-Organic Weapons (B.O.W.), Chris becomes a co-founder of the B.S.A.A., a counter-terrorism organization dedicated to fighting the threat of B.O.W.s unleashed by criminal or terrorist elements on a global scale.

 Jill Valentine

-Jill is first introduced in Resident Evil as a member of the Raccoon Police departments's S.T.A.R.S.
-Alpha Team, Jill is a co-founder of the B.S.A.A, a counter terrorism organization dedicated to fighting the threat of Bio-Organic Weapons (B.O.W) unleashed by criminal or terrorist elements on a global scale.
+Jill is first introduced in Resident Evil as a member of the Raccoon Police Department's S.T.A.R.S.
+Alpha Team.
+Jill is a co-founder of the B.S.A.A., a counter-terrorism organization dedicated to fighting the threat of Bio-Organic Weapons (B.O.W.) unleashed by criminal or terrorist elements on a global scale.

 Albert Wesker

-Albert Wesker is introduced in Resident Evil as a triple agent who poses as the leader of S.T.A.R.S. team, and in subsequent sequels as a high-ranking Umbrella scientist who undermines the pharmaceutical organization on behalf of a rival company with the goal of global saturation.
+Albert Wesker is first introduced in Resident Evil as a triple agent who poses as the leader of S.T.A.R.S. team, and in subsequent sequels as a high-ranking Umbrella scientist who undermines the pharmaceutical organization on behalf of a rival company with the goal of global saturation.

-Rebecca Chambers

-Introduced in Resident Evil as a supporting character who serves as the field medic of the S.T.A.R.S team, Rebecca Chambers appears as the co-protagonist of Resident Evil Zero along with Billy Coen.

 Leon Scott Kennedy

-Leon is first introduced in Resident Evil 2 as a rookie police officer in the Raccoon City Police Department (R.P.D) who escapes from Raccoon City following a zombie outbreak.
-He is revealed in Resident Evil 4 to have been recruited by the US federal government and trained to become an elite agent who reports directly to the President of the United States.
+Leon Kennedy is first introduced in Resident Evil 2 as a rookie police officer in the Raccoon City Police Department who escapes from Raccoon City following a zombie outbreak.
+He is revealed in Resident Evil 4 to have been recruited by the US federal government and trained to become an elite agent who reports directly to the president of the United States.

 Claire Redfield

-Claire is first introduced in Resident Evil 2 as college student looking for her older brother Chris Redfield.
+Claire is first introduced in Resident Evil 2 as a college student looking for her older brother Chris Redfield.
 She is depicted in subsequent sequels as a worker for a human rights organization called TerraSave, which provides relief and aid to victims of bioterrorism.

 Ada Wong

-Introduced in Resident Evil 2, Ada Wong is a field agent working for a mysterious organization known only as the "Agency".
+Ada Wong is first introduced in Resident Evil 2 as a corporate spy and mercenary.
+Her clientele has included Albert Wesker and a mysterious organization known only as the "Agency".
 Ada is occasionally featured as the main character of select scenarios or campaigns in the franchise's video games.